Go straight to JAW's Fingerstyle Database!

 What does the database give us?
 Name, website (usually youtube because it is so prevalent, but doesn't have to be), the style of fingerstyle (on the left extreme is the nylon string classical player, on the right extreme is the percussive tappin' steel string player), whether they are an arranger, whether they have tabs, and a quick description.

 What can you do?
 Everyone who visits can give a thumb up to a player!
 This way "the public can decide" who is the pick of bunch worth listening to.
-If you have a few players you'd love to see added, shoot Roman or me a message and we'll add them. if you are really excited by this and would love to be a part of it, email me and I will make you an administrator - with the ability to add, edit or delete players.
+If you are really excited by this and would love to be a part of it, email me and I will make you an administrator - with the ability to add, edit or delete players.

 Features?
 Aside from the aforementioned "public opinion" with thumbs, and administrator access if you'd love to be a moderator...well, you can sort any column by clicking on the column heading.
 There'll be a "new" icon next to any players that have been added in the past 90 days, so you only have to check four times a year to keep up :)